waqqasansari/cuda_doc_crawler_QA/README.md

 1. Run the crawler using: `python main.py`
 2. Provide the URL to crawl as an argument: `python main.py https://docs.nvidia.com/cuda/`
-3. Optionally, specify the output filename and maximum number of sublinks to crawl: `python main.py https://docs.nvidia.com/cuda/ output.txt 5`
+3. Optionally, specify the output filename and maximum number of sublinks to crawl: `python main.py https://docs.nvidia.com/cuda/ cuda_tookit.txt 5`

 ### Configuration